ethomson/probot-azure-pipelines/README.md

 Finally, save your new PAT in your password manager of choice.
 You'll need it again for deployment.

-### Deploying to Azure using VSTS Build and Deployment Pipelines
+### Deploying to Azure using Azure Pipelines

 It's easy to deploy this to an Azure app service running node.js on Linux.
 (Make sure you're using node.js 8.9 or newer.)

 1. Fork this repository on GitHub.

-2. Set up a new VSTS Build pipeline:
+2. Set up a new Azure Pipelines build definition:

    1. **Location**: GitHub
-   2. **Repository**: Select your fork of `probot-vsts-build`
+   2. **Repository**: Select your fork of `probot-azure-pipelines`
    3. **Template**: Use the suggested Node.js-based build
    4. **Run**: Queue a build

-3. Set up a new VSTS Release pipeline:
+3. Set up a new Azure Pipelines release definition:

    1. Create an **Azure App Service Deployment**
    2. Add an artifact: select the **build artifact** produced by your